whisthq/STUN-server/README.md

 ## Running Servers

-Currently there are 0 UDP hole punching servers active:
+Currently there are 0 hole punching servers active:

 The servers are hosted at: https://lightsail.aws.amazon.com/ls/webapp/home/instances